Marc02130/lims/README.md

 Manual Testing: Use Postman or curl to test API endpoints.

 Deployment

 Local: Use docker-compose for development and testing.
 Production:
-Build Docker images and push to a registry (e.g., Docker Hub, AWS ECR):docker-compose build docker-compose push
+Build Docker images and push to a registry (e.g., Docker Hub, AWS ECR): docker-compose build docker-compose push

-Deploy to a cloud provider (e.g., AWS ECS, Kubernetes):
+Deploy to a cloud provider:

 AWS ECS: Use Fargate for serverless containers.
 Kubernetes: Deploy with Helm charts or kompose.